top of page

 Welcome to Ancient Arts Girls Group.

 In this fast-paced, hyper-digital world, Ancient Arts Girls Group offers a soft landing—a weekly pause from the rush of life.
-In candlelit circles, we learn ancestral handcrafts, attune to the rhythms of the earth, and build friendships that feel like family—helping girls reconnect with their inner wisdom, each other, and the natural world.
+In candlelit circles, we learn nature-based ancestral handcrafts, attune to the rhythms of the earth, and build friendships that feel like family—helping girls reconnect with their inner wisdom, each other, and the natural world.

 Our Mission